 Our ICB financial accounting qualifications will make you highly employable, and give you access to almost any industry.
-These courses are all fully accredited, and once you have completed your Diploma at NQF level 6 you will be two levels higher than a Matric.
+These courses are all fully accredited, and you get certificates from TWP Academy, the ICB and from FASSET!
+You only need a Grade 10 to get entrance to this qualification, and once you have completed your Diploma at NQF level 6 you will be two levels higher than a Matric.

 ICB Financial Accounting Qualifications

 Why Study the ICB Financial Accounting Qualifications?

 Our ICB financial accounting qualifications will allow you entry to any number of industries that you may be interested in.
 The accounting profession is an exciting platform for all types of business.
 Be it mining, retail, health care, education, insurance, government or any type of business every business requires a Qualified Bookkeeper and Accountant.
 Previously it was only possible to become and Accountant in South Africa if you attended a University.

 Now things have changed.
 You don’t have to study at University, and a Bookkeeper can become an Accountant.